Ayaka0711/Job-Application-Tracker/README.md

 Use the document.createElement() method to create a new HTML element.

 Example:

 let newElement = document.createElement("p");

 Step 2: Add text or HTML content using textContent, innerText, or innerHTML.

 Example:

 newElement.textContent = "This is a new paragraph.";

-Step 3: Set Attributes

-Add attributes like id, class, or others using setAttribute() or direct property assignment.
+Step 3:Add attributes like id, class, or others using setAttribute() or direct property assignment.

 Example:

 newElement.id = "para1";

 Step 4: Choose the existing element where the new element will be inserted.